top of page

 White-lined Sphinx moths and their caterpillars (left) and Polyphemus moths. (lower right).

-Sweet-smelling Hummingbird Sage attracts Anna's (right) and Allen's hummingbirds, as well as Monarchs and other butterflies.
+Sweet-smelling Hummingbird sage attracts Anna's (right) and Allen's hummingbirds, as well as Monarchs and other butterflies.

 IMG_1230.JPG